dib-lab/2020-paper-sourmash-gather/manuscript.md

 with $scaled=1000$.
 The truth set is calculated using an exact
 $k$-mer counter implemented with a _HashSet_ data structure in the Rust programming language [@doi:10.1145/2692956.2663188].
+The sourmash results were generated with `sourmash search --containment`.

 For _Mash Screen_ the ratio of hashes matched by total hashes is used instead of the _Containment Score_, since the latter uses a $k$-mer